Apply to Sail: Expedition 380

 Operations planned for Expedition 380 will include drilling a new hole at Site C0006 to ~500 meters below seafloor, installing casing, and installing the LTBMS (CORK) at the new hole.
 This is mainly an engineering expedition; there are no plans at this time to collect any logging-while-drilling (LWD) data or core samples during this expedition.
 However, logging data and cores from previous expeditions will be available for sample requests, with the goal of producing original research.

 The expedition is currently planned for 43 days, beginning on 23 October, sailing on 26 October (after three days of portcall), and finishing on 5 December 2017.
 If LTBMS/CORK installation goes ahead of schedule, the ship will return early to port and the expedition will be complete.
 Additional information about this expedition can be found in the Expedition 380 Call For Participation.

 Opportunities exist for researchers (including graduate students) to sail on the expedition.
 Scientific specialties that will likely be required for the shipboard science party include observatory science and downhole logging.
 U.S.-affiliated scientists interested in participating in this expedition should apply to sail through the U.S. Science Support Program.
-The deadline to apply is April 28, 2017.
+The deadline to apply has been extended to May 19, 2017.